rfreemo/accelerator-aem-work-with-assetsview/modules/m4-dm_templates/dm_templates.md

       <img alt="screenshot of exercise" src="assets/create_template.png" width="480"/>

-4. Enter a template name using your initials, for example _rf_template_, and leave the canvas size at the default 500x500.
+4. Enter a template name using your initials, for example _rf_template_, and set the canvas size to 320 x 200.
 The template editor opens.

 5. Take a moment to **explore the user interface**, particularly the buttons in the right menu, for **accessing assets, adding text, managing layers and adding shapes**.
 You can undo anything you create with the _undo_ icon in the left menu or Ctrl+Z (Windows), Cmd+Z (Mac).